 Story of Hope

-A Short Story Autobiography by Dona Gracia Serrano
+Story of Hope – An Autobiography by Dona Gracia Serrano

 This account, as painful as it is to share, is done in the spirit of hope and love.
 “Love”, in this writer’s opinion, as stated in the Torah, “covers all sins”(Prov.
 10:12b).
 It is the highest hope that this story, as thousands of other’s similar to it, will continue to bring hope to those who have felt the same wandering spirit and loss of identity as this author has experienced.
 It is that hope that truth will reveal and heal, what 500 years of hidden history have tried to erase.